data-describe/data-describe/docs/designs/sensitive_data.md

 ## Motivation

-Create additional capability to identify, anonymize, and visualize sensitive data such as PII, PHI, and Financial data, which would distinguish Data Describe from other competitors.
+Create additional capability to identify, anonymize, and visualize sensitive data such as PII, PHI, and Financial data, which would distinguish data-describe from other competitors.

 ## Goals